 What is equity release?

-Whatever financial freedom means to you in later life – renovating your home, paying off an interest-only mortgage or helping your children – equity release is designed to help make it happen.
+Whatever financial freedom means to you in later life — renovating your home, helping your children, or simply supplementing your income — equity release is designed to help.

 Entering into a lifetime mortgage (or any form of equity release) will reduce the amount of inheritance you can leave behind.
 It may also affect your tax position and eligibility for welfare benefits.

-Find out more information on equity release and the types of lifetime mortgages we offer.
+Find out more about equity release and the different types of lifetime mortgages we offer.

-Get more out of later life with equity release
+Get more out of later life with a lifetime mortgage

 The type of equity release we offer is called a lifetime mortgage.
 It’s a way of accessing some of your home’s value and using it however suits you best.